DevExpress/devextreme-documentation/concepts/05 UI Components/PieChart/10 Series/20 Selection/01 API.md

 ---

-In a multi-series **PieChart**, you can clear the entire selection at once by calling the **PieChart** instance's [clearSelection()](/api-reference/20%20Data%20Visualization%20Widgets/BaseChart/3%20Methods/clearSelection().md '/Documentation/ApiReference/UI_Components/dxPieChart/Methods/#clearSelection') method.
+In a multi-series PieChart, you can clear the entire selection at once by calling the PieChart instance's [clearSelection()](/api-reference/20%20Data%20Visualization%20Widgets/BaseChart/3%20Methods/clearSelection().md '/Documentation/ApiReference/UI_Components/dxPieChart/Methods/#clearSelection') method.

 ---
 ##### jQuery